suryawanshirushikesh/suryawanshirushikesh/README.md

-Hi, I'm Rushikesh 👋
+# Hi, I'm Rushikesh 👋

-A Data Analyst with experience in Python, SQL, and Excel and Power Bi
+A Data Analyst with experience in **Python, SQL, Excel, and Power BI**.
-I build analytics projects that transform raw data into actionable business insights.
+One of the main Project which i built **end-to-end analytics projects** that transform raw data into actionable business insights.

-🚀This is my Official portfolio repository – Data Analytics projects, skills, and contact links all in one place.
+🚀 This is my **Official Portfolio Repository** – showcasing Data Analytics projects, pipelines, dashboards, and contact links in one place.

 ---

 ## 🛠️ Tech Stack